Critical Miscellanies, Vol. 1, Essay 5: Emerson by John Morley

 This is a perfect bite-sized read for anyone interested in 19th-century thought, American philosophy, or just great critical writing.
 It's especially rewarding if you have some familiarity with Emerson—you'll get to see him through fascinating new eyes.
 If you're a fan of clear, reasoned prose wrestling with big, poetic ideas, Morley's essay is a small but satisfying intellectual treat.
 It’s for the reader who loves a good conversation between great minds, even if they don't always see eye to eye.

-Susan Jones
+Christopher Jones